The equilibrium and dynamical cumulants of QCD chiral order parameter with parametric Landau free energy: Introduction

 \section{Introduction}

-The QCD phase structure has been of intensive theoretical and experimental interest for decades\,\cite{Cabibbo:1975, Baym:2002, Fukushima:2011,Aggarwal:2010cw}.
-In various extreme conditions, the QCD matter could exist as quark-gluon plasma (QGP), hadronic resonance gas (HRG), or color superconductor, etc. A conjecture for the phase diagram in the $\mu$-$T$ plane is summarized in\,\cite{Nuclear:2008}.
-Of great interest is the chiral phase transition ($\chi$PT) between the hot QGP phase and the HRG phase\,\cite{stocker:1986,TDLee:1974,Hatsuda:1985}.
-For small baryon chemical potential, $\mu_B$, lattice simulations show that the transition is a broad crossover\,\cite{Brown:1990, Aoki:2006we, Aoki:2009sc, Karsch:2003jg}.
-For large $\mu_B$, the sign problem of lattice QCD prevents full {\it ab initio} simulations.
-Hence, the information about the order of the phase transition can only be obtained through effective models, like the Nambu-Jona-Lasinio model\,\cite{Klevansky:1992qe,Fu:2007xc} and quark-meson model\,\cite{Schaefer:2007}, or non-perturbative methods like Functional Renormalization Group\,\cite{Berges:2000ew} and Dyson-Schwinger equation\,\cite{Roberts:1994dr}.
-These models show that the transition is of first order for large $\mu_B$.
-These phenomenological analysis predict the existence of a chiral critical point.
+The QCD phase structure has been of intensive theoretical and experimental interest for decades \cite{Cabibbo:1975,Halasz:1998qr,Baym:2002,Fukushima:2011,Aggarwal:2010cw,Nuclear:2008}.
+In various extreme conditions, theoretical studies predict different phases of the QCD matter, such as quark-gluon plasma (QGP), hadronic resonance gas (HRG), and color superconductor.
+Of great interest is the chiral phase transition ($\chi$PT) between the hot QGP phase and the HRG phase \cite{stocker:1986,TDLee:1974,Hatsuda:1985}.
+For small baryon chemical potential $\mu$, lattice simulations show that the transition is a broad crossover \cite{Brown:1990,Aoki:2006we,Aoki:2009sc,Karsch:2003jg}.
+For large $\mu$, the sign problem of lattice QCD prevents full {\it ab initio} simulations.
+The phenomenological models such as the Nambu-Jona-Lasinio model \cite{Klevansky:1992qe,Fukushima:2004qe,Fu:2007xc,Jiang:2013} and quark-meson model \cite{Schaefer:2007,Schaefer:20072,Herbst:2011}, and non-perturbative methods like Functional Renormalization Group method \cite{Berges:2000ew} and Dyson-Schwinger equation \cite{Roberts:1994dr,Qin:2011} provide relatively complete description on the $\chi$PT, predicting crossover at small $\mu$, first order phase transition at large $\mu$, and the existence of a QCD critical point.

-In the vicinity of the critical point, the correlation length of the $\sigma$ field is largely increased, leading to intense fluctuations of the net proton production according to perturbation theory\,\cite{Stephanov:2008qz}.
-The related observables are presently measured by the STAR collaboration at the Relativistic Heavy Ion Collider (RHIC)\,\cite{Adamczyk:2013dal, Luo:2015ewa}.
-However, these current experimental data can not even qualitatively be explained by theoretical calculations\,\cite{Jiang:2015hri,Mukherjee:2015swa,Bluhm:2016byc}, due to the complexities of a realistic dynamical modeling of the experimental situation\,\cite{Paech:2003fe,Nahrgang:2011mg,Nahrgang:2011vn,Herold:2013bi,Herold:2013qda,Stephanov:2017ghc}.
-A main component of the dynamical modeling is the parameterization of the QCD free energy or the equation of state near the QCD critical point.